sjsrey/ors/ors_address.md

 Regional science has been slow to engage with this new paradigm, and at times has been hostile to the exploratory nature of much of this work.
 I think that hostility reflects traditional paradigms dominating economics where theory informed specifications are viewed in high regard, while exploratory data analysis is often dismissed as measurement without theory.
 Yet, in an increasingly interdependent and complex world, one which is also generating unprecedented and overwhelming amounts of empirical data, the gap between what extant theory can shed light upon and what remains unknown will only widen.
 If we don't change our ways, we, regional science, will risk the criticism of practicing theory without measurement.
-In a world of big data over reliance on theory will limit what we can contribute to science.
+In a world of big data over-reliance on theory will limit what we can contribute to science.

 There are positive developments however.